brunonova/drmips/linux/index.md

 title: Linux packages
 ---

+## Snap (cross-distribution)

+If you are using a distribution that supports snap packages, like Ubuntu 16.04 or later, there is a snap package available in the Ubuntu repository.

+To install it, either install the **drmips** package from the Software Center (if supported), or execute the following command in a terminal:

+    sudo snap install drmips

 ## Ubuntu

 Packages for Ubuntu and derivatives are available in a PPA and in the official